-- 1 b.
-Create a significant hazard to the public or the environment l XI I through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
+L. Create a significant hazard to the muhic or the anvisanment υ.
+Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? · •

 9b.
 Response: (Source: Phase 1 Environmental Site Assessment, Jurupa Avenue & Tyler Avenue, City of Riverside, County of Riverside, prepared by The Pacific Beacon Group, Inc., May 29, 2018 (Pacific 2018) (Attachment E)).